is giving special privileges to companies that sell their wares directly through its online store, according to a new study.

 L2, which specialises in gathering online data to help companies such as Coach, Nordstrom and Oakley determine how products are faring online, initiated the study in January after getting repeated requests for help understanding how Amazon operates.
 Many companies are deciding whether to start working with Amazon directly and what that would mean for their businesses.

-'Disruptive force'"Amazon is the most disruptive force in the largest economy in the world," said Galloway, who is also a paid contributor for Bloomberg Television.
+.
 He said he isn't suggesting regulators interfere in Amazon's business and that the company's success is largely based on its superior performance and efficient distribution system.

 Resellers have long been a source of tension between Amazon and companies that don't want merchandise on the website.
 Starting in 2000, Amazon let third-party merchants sell products alongside its own listings to widen selection and lower prices.
 Amazon collects a roughly 15 per cent commission on each purchase from a reseller, according to Forrester.

 While a brand can decide whether to sell to Amazon directly, they can't curtail the flow of resale items because third-party merchants have their own indirect ways for obtaining products.

 About 40 per cent of the items sold on Amazon come from the so-called gray market, with thousands of listings appearing from companies such as Estee Lauder and LVMH Moet Hennessy Louis Vuitton, among others, even though the firms don't partner with Amazon.

 Amazon Chief Executive Officer Jeff Bezos.
 Photo / AP